- About CCNM

 What will my treatments be like?

-Naturopathic medicine is a system of primary health care that promotes wellness and prevention of illness or disease.
-Naturopathic doctors are highly-educated primary care providers who integrate standard medical diagnostics with a broad range of natural therapies.
+Naturopathic medicine promotes wellness and the prevention of illness or disease.
+Naturopathic doctors integrate standard medical diagnostics with a broad range of natural therapies.
 Naturopathic medicine plays an important role in integrative health care, and treatments can be used on their own or together with conventional medicine.

-As a distinct system of primary healthcare, naturopathic medicine addresses the root causes of illness.
-Naturopathic medicine supports the body's own healthy ability using treatments and prevention techniques that include acupuncture/Asian medicine, botanical medicine, physical medicine (such as massage and hydrotherapy), clinical nutrition, homeopathic medicine, and lifestyle counseling.
+Naturopathic medicine addresses the root causes of illness.
+It supports the body's own healthy ability using treatments and prevention techniques that include acupuncture/Asian medicine, botanical medicine, physical medicine (such as massage and hydrotherapy), clinical nutrition, homeopathic medicine, and lifestyle counseling.

 Who is it for?

 Naturopathic medicine is for people of all ages and health histories who want to take their health into their own hands.
-NDs are primary health providers and are qualified to see and treat everyone, though some NDs specialize in specific areas, such as pediatrics, geriatrics, cancer care, sports medicine, digestive health, pain management, etc.
+NDs are health care providers and are qualified to see and treat everyone, though some NDs specialize in specific areas, such as cancer care, sports medicine, digestive health, pain management, etc.